 As you have gathered from the information in this article, there are many variables to consider in choosing which plane to fly and how to use it.
 These variables also play a part in determining the costs of private aviation.

 The last and most costly option is ownership.
 Prices vary enormously.
 It is possible to buy a pre-owned light jet for less than $1 million, but it may require significant maintenance, be less fuel efficient and have high operating costs.
-A brand-new heavy jet can cost upwards of $50 million.
+A brand-new heavy jet can cost upwards of $65 million for a long range large cabin, model.
 Expect to pay an additional $1 million or more per year for operating costs and maintenance.
 Some examples of ownership costs for several aircraft are available at these articles King Air 350, Phenom 300, Gulfstream G450, and Falcon 7X.

 Where Can You Fly?